kilroy-code/distributed-security/README.md

 ```
 Security.Storage = aCloudStorageImplmentationThatImplementsStoreAndRetrieve;
 Security.getUserDeviceSecret = aFunctionOf(tag, optionalPrompt); // See below
-await Security.ready; // Resolves to the module name and version when ready to use.
+await Security.ready; // Resolves to the {name, versIon} of the package when ready to use.
 ```
 The `getUserDeviceSecret` is used as an additional layer of defense in case an attacker is able to gain access to the device vault storage (perhaps through an [application or browser bug](docs/risks.md)).
 The string returned by this function is used as a secret to encrypt device keys within the vault.
 At minumum, it must return the same string when given the same tag, for the same user on the same device.
 It is best if the string that is always returned is different for different devices, and different for different users on the same device (e.g., if  the same device is used by multiple human users).
 For example, it could be the hash of the concatenation of tag, username, and device tracking cookie if the cookie is reliable enough. `getUserDeviceSecret` can be gated on any facial recognition, MFA, or the Web Credential Management API to make use of hardware keys, authenticators, etc.